riophae/eslint-config-riophae/README.md

 ## Usage

-1. `npm install --save-dev eslint eslint-plugin-import eslint-config-riophae`
+1. `npm install --save-dev eslint eslint-plugin-unicorn eslint-plugin-import eslint-config-riophae`
 2. Choose one from these three presets:

     - `riophae` for linting ES6+
     - `riophae/legacy` for linting ES5
     - `riophae/vue` for linting ES6+ & .vue files (one more dependency required: `eslint-plugin-vue`)

 3. Add the preset to your ESLint config file: